Grace Millane murder trial: The defence gears up for week three, will the accused give evidence?

 Warning: Contains graphic and sexual content.

-After hearing evidence from 30 witnesses, the jury for the man accused of murdering Grace Millane will on Monday learn what the defence has to say.
+After hearing evidence from 30 witnesses, the jury for the man accused of murdering Grace Millane will next week learn what the defence has to say.

 The accused killer's chief of defence Ian Brookie has made hints he will call an expert pathology witness.